 There is nothing to do here, Token manager will detect the token definitions which are contained within the Demandbase module and wire up the tokens for use automatically.
 So simply install Token Manager and you're done.

-After installing there will be a new button in the rich text editor that looks like an orange lightning bold.
+After installing there will be a new button in the rich text editor that looks like an orange lightning bolt.
 If you click this button you will be shown a form to fill out for which attribute you would like to inject onto the page.
 During edit mode this will show up as a blue highlighted placeholder reporting what attribute will be returned.
 Once outside of edit mode it will be resolved into a value for the particular attribute based on the user viewing the page.

 There is a widget included in preview mode to simulate a particular ip.
 With this we can render the page as it would be seen from a particular consumers ip.
 This works by setting a cookie in your browser, once you have the cookie set you will impersonate that ip until you erase it from the widget or clear your cookies.
 However an important note is that in order to test personalization you need to be in normal rendering mode.
 You can enter normal mode by changing the sc_mode query string parameter to sc_mode=normal.

-What it boils down to is a CDN caches the HTML output and whenever anyone requests a page it simply returns a flat HTML version of your page.
+A CDN caches the HTML output and whenever anyone requests a page it simply returns a flat HTML version of your page.
 This is amazingly powerful when it comes to getting fast response times, however it's almost completely incompatible with any form of dynamic content with a few exceptions.

 CDNs will give the ability to white list pages that will always retrieve content from the source, in our case Sitecore.
 This requires foresight from content authors as well as cooperation from the team managing the CDN to white list any pages that are going to be personalized before the personalization is live.